HOTEL DE LUXE STAMFORD

 In town and country, all methods of payment are accepted.
 It may come as a surprise, but some of the most isolated establishments in theOutback offer to pay by credit card.
 Just to be on the safe side, make sure you have cash on hand.
 Finally, if you've bitten off more than you can chew, you should know that even if the practice is still not widespread in France, it's not at all frowned upon to ask for a doggy bag in Australia... on the contrary!
 It's a completely democratized practice.
 It's a great way to save money for tomorrow's meal!

-Tipping exists but is not customary.
-If you wish to leave a tip, please allow for 10% of the total due.
-If you pay by credit card, the TIP (tip) on the printout allows you to add the desired amount when paying.
-Make a habit of crossing out the box if you do not enter any amount, to avoid any falsification.
+Tipping does exist, but it's not customary.
+If you wish to leave one, please allow 10% of the total due.
+When paying by credit card, the TIP (tip) indication on the printout allows you to add the desired amount at the time of payment.
+Get into the habit of crossing out the box if you don't enter any amount, to avoid forgery.
+Don't be surprised to see a surcharge for payment by credit card.
+This, which normally varies between 1 and 2.5%, has become very common in recent years.
+On the other hand, there are now many businesses that do not accept cash payments at all.

 In restaurants, you'll often see the acronym "BYO" which stands for Bring your own.
 This means that you can bring your own bottle to the restaurant.
 This can be done free of charge or on average via corkage, a fixed cost charged for "uncorking" the bottle.